My 4-ingredient baked onion dip recipe, with flavorful bites of sweet Vidalia onion, takes cheesy to a whole new level.

 - 1/2 cup mayonnaise

-- Place cubed cream cheese in large mixing bowl and microwave for about thirty seconds, just until soft.
+- Place the cubed cream cheese in a large bowl and microwave for about thirty seconds, just until soft.4 ounces cream cheese, cubed

-- Add diced onion, cheeses, and mayo to mixing bowl with cream cheese.
-Stir to combine.
+- Add diced onion, cheese, and mayo to the mixing bowl with cream cheese.
+Stir to combine.3 cups freshly shredded cheese*, 2-3 small Vidalia onions, diced, 1/2 cup mayonnaise

-- Bake at 375 for 25-30 minutes, or until bubbly and lightly browned on top.
+- Bake at 375 for 25 to 30 minutes or until bubbly and lightly brown on top.

 Serve with corn chips or crackers.